libremfg/rhize-docs/content/use-cases/genealogy.md

 - The ID provides useful information about the material composition.
 - The level of granularity of the lots is realistic for your current processes.

+For example, in small baking operation, lots might come from the following areas:
+- The serial numbers of ingredients from suppliers
+- The batches of baked pastries
+- The wrappers consumed by the packing process
+- The pallets of packed goods (with individual packages being material sublots).

+{{< notice "note" >}}
 For some best practices of how to model, read our blog [How much do I need to model?](https://rhize.com/blog/how-much-do-i-need-to-model-when-applying-the-isa-95-standard/)
+{{< /notice "note" >}}

 ### Model these lots into your knowledge graph

 After you have identified the material lots, you can model how the data fits with the other components of your manufacturing knowledge graph.
 At minimum, your material lots must have a {{< abbr "material definition" >}} with an active version.

 Beyond these requirements, the graph structure of the ISA-95 database provides many ways to create links between lots and other manufacturing entities, including:
 - A work request or job response
 - The associated {{< abbr "resource actual" >}}
 - In aggregations such as part of a material class, or part of the material specifications in a {{< abbr "work master" >}}.

+In the aforementioned baking process, the lots may have:
+- Material classes (raw, intermediate, and final)
+- Associated equipment, such as mixers, ovens, and trays.
+- Have associated segments (such as "mixing" or "cooling"
+- Associated measurements and properties

 ### Implement how to store your lots in the RhizeDB